jabbott7335/security-context/README.md

 - Volume mounting complexities
 - Accessing certain services

 An argument could be made against any reason privileged users are used within a container, but many of the arguments come with a cost.
-Consider briefy a project such as Istio that has a central tenet of providing an extremely secure method of running microservices within a Kubernetes environment.
+Consider briefly a project such as Istio that has a central tenet of providing an extremely secure method of running microservices within a Kubernetes environment.
 A quick Google search will show you a history of arguments and discussions within the community over "why or why not" Istio has containers running as root within its project.
 Needless to say its not as easy as just rebuilding a container with a quick configuration change.

 You may notice when starting certain pods that sometimes during the startup you will see **init** containers pop up and then go away.
 These containers are by definition short lived and can perform a myriad of special tasks that help more complex workloads start.

 - init containers can perform tasks using utilities that we would not typically want to have included in longer running workloads (these can include secure activities)
-- They can help seperate duties and improve pod / container startup time
+- They can help separate duties and improve pod / container startup time
 - Tasks such as using filesystems and secrets can be performed with different access can thus shelter privilege from application containers
 - init containers can control how the application containers instantiate checking for preconditions and the like and thus orchestrate complex application startup